sawyer1997/Youtube-Data-API/README.md

-# Fampay
+# Youtube Data API

+There is a periodic function which is running every minute, to fetch data from YouTube Data API, and there is redis cache storing results for a short time limit, which get refreshed every minute, or in cache miss is there.

+Celery is a task queue, used to asynchronously execute work outside the HTTP request-response cycle.
+And the message broker used here is again redis.

 Major Dependencies to be installed are:
 1. Celery
 2. Redis server
 3. Google-api-client

+Steps to run the project:
+1. We need to create a virtual environment, using `python3 -m venv my_env`.
+2. After creating virtual environment, we need to activate the virtual environment, using `source my_env/bin/activate`.
-After creating virtual environment, and changing the directory to fampay, we can install the required dependecies using the command,  `pip install requirements.txt`
+3. Changing the directory to fampay, we can now install the required dependecies using the command,  `pip install requirements.txt`

-And the server can be run by `python manage.py runserver`
+4. And the server can be run by `python manage.py runserver`
+5. We can check the API response on the localhost server with port 8000, with the link `localhost:8000/link/<int>` that int would be the page number, you would want.